akshgpt7/youtube-deno/README.md

 ### Objects that require user interactions (user consent by [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) authorization)
 If you need to make requests that involve access to a YouTube account, you need the owner of each account to authorize your app.
 For that, you need an access token to be passed to the object you create.

-After obtaining an access token by following theses steps, create an object like this:
+After obtaining an access token by following [these steps](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow#js-client-library) ([or this](https://developers.google.com/identity/protocols/oauth2)), create an object like this:
 ```ts
 let yt2 = new YouTube("your-api-key-here", "access-token-here");
 ```